DanielLMcGuire/chrome-dino-cpp/README.md

 [![preview](screens/video.gif)](screens/video.mp4)
 <sub>(Click for uncompressed video, do note capture **lags** a bit more than usual)</sub>

+The game should support mostly everything SDL2 supports out of the box.

-There are configs for both UWP (Xbox), PS2, and win32/posix. (use -DUWP=ON to enable UWP)
+There are special configs for UWP (Xbox One / Series), PS2, Original Xbox. (use -DUWP=ON to enable UWP)

 ## Keybinds